PandasThumb/pandasthumb.github.io/_posts/2022/2022-01-21-Ernst-Mayr-versus-racism.md

 360<br />
 <br />
 The genetic consequences of migration are worth more thought and study than they have thus far received.
 What happens when a race of a polytypic species improves its adaptedness and spreads to the areas of other races?
 There is no need to ascribe to our remote ancestors a degree of ferocity attained by only some of their descendants; the invaders need not have slaughtered the entire populations of the territories invaded.
-Genocide is less probable than genosorption, i.e., incorporation of genes of one population into the gene pool of another.
-Furthermore, even if the genes of the invaders are superior in some respects, the Darwinian fitness of their descendants in the new territory will probably be increased by incorporation of some of the genes of the indigenous populations.
-The latter may, for example, have a superior resistance to the endemic diseases.
-Suppose that the territories of <i>H. erectus erectus</i> and <i>H. erectus pekinensis</i> were invaded by migrants from the west.
-These westerners may have been superior genetically or culturally or both.
-However, provided the easterners and the westerners belonged to the same species, it is most likely that a population resulted which had some genes from both.
-Even if a stage of cultural development was reached at which the invaders were so "advanced" that they massacred all or most of the native males, they may have spared and interbred with the females.<br />
+Genocide is less probable than genosorption, i.e., incorporation of genes of one population into the gene pool of another. <br />
 <br />

 361<br />